Open Energy Family and Open Energy Platform

 Energy system models are used to explore the current and future energy systems and are often applied to questions involving the expansion of renewables and energy storages as well as energy and climate policy.
 The models themselves vary widely in terms of their type, design, programming, application, scope, level of detail, sophistication, and shortcomings.

 The OEP considers the entire modelling process from the preprocessing of the raw data, the simulations, the postprocessing of the result data.
-The heart of the OEP is the underlying open energy database, which can be used by everyone and is maintained by a team of developers from different institutes.
+The heart of the OEP is the underlying Open Energy Database (OEDB), which can be used by everyone and is maintained by a team of developers from different institutes.

 We follow and promote the principles of Open Science and offer an open infrastructure for energy system research.
 The focus is on Open Data and the provision of modelling results under open licenses.
-The OEP uses an extensive metadata set based on the tabular data package specifications and the FAIR principles to improve the findability, accessibility, interoperability, and reuse of digital assets.
+The OEP uses an extensive metadata set, the OEMetadata.
+It is based on the Tabular Data Package specifications and the FAIR principles to improve the Findability, Accessibility, Interoperability, and Reuse of digital assets.

-The OEP is a cross-project research project that is continuously being developed by various universities and institutes.
-The entire source code of the OEP and all other members of the Open Energy Family is open source and accessible on GitHub.
+The Open Energy Family is a cross-project research project that is continuously being developed by various universities and institutes.
+The source code of all members of the family is open source and accessible on GitHub.
 Get involved and contribute!